Star Trek fan? Then 5 April may be a special day for you. Today, in 2063, humans made contact with the Vulcans!

-1 Communicators: The original Star Trek featured communicators that were small, hand-held devices that flipped open for use; very much like a mobile phone.
-Mobile phone technology has now surpassed mere communication with others at long distances of course and Kirk, Spock and co might be shocked at what a smart phone can do these days.
+The original Star Trek featured communicators that were small, hand-held devices that flipped open for use; very much like a mobile phone.
+Mobile phone technology has now surpassed mere communication with others of course.
+Kirk, Spock and co might be shocked at what a smartphone can do these days.

-2 Phasers: We’re not quite there with the kind of laser weaponry that we saw the crew of the Enterprise deploy on away missions, but we might not be far away.
-Tasers, which use wires to relay an electric charge, might be the closest we have to phasers at the moment but www.howstuffworks.com reports that a company called Applied Energetic has developed Laser Guided Energy and Laser Induced Plasma Energy technologies that can “transmit high voltage bursts of energy to a source.”
+We’re not quite there with the kind of laser weaponry that we saw the crew of the Enterprise deploy on away missions, but we might not be far away.
+Tasers, which use wires to relay an electric charge, might be the closest we have to phasers at the moment.
+A company called Applied Energetic has developed Laser Guided Energy and Laser Induced Plasma Energy technologies that can “transmit high voltage bursts of energy to a source.”
 In other words, hit a target with little collateral damage.
 So we may be setting our phasers to stun before too long.

-3 Tricorders: One of the most useful bits of kit in the original Star Trek series, tricorders were used by Spock, McCoy and others to collect scientific and medical data and make important decisions about what to do next in a crisis.
-It seems our equivalent of the tricorder might not be far away with www.howstuffworks.com noting that NASA already uses an instrument called a LOCAD which monitors for harmful organisms while a San Francisco company called Scanadu are reconfiguring smartphones to use them to scan for diseases and disorders.
-Scanadu are among 100 teams competing for the Tricorder X Prize, a £10 million competition to find
+One of the most useful bits of kit in the original Star Trek series, tricorders were used by Spock, McCoy and others to collect scientific and medical data and make important decisions about what to do next in a crisis.
+It seems our equivalent of the tricorder might not be far away with NASA already using an instrument called a LOCAD which monitors for harmful organisms.
+Meanwhile, a San Francisco-based Scanadu are reconfiguring smartphones to use them to scan for diseases and disorders.